Alex4810/Dankest-Dungeon/README.md

 ## Introduction

 Welcome to Dankest Dungeon!
-This is an early-stage text-based adventure game inspired by the renowned Darkest Dungeon.
-Immerse yourself in a captivating narrative and make strategic choices as you navigate through the evolving storyline.
+This is an early-stage text-based adventure game.
+Although its namesake was inspired by Darkest Dungeon, the gameplay is nothing like it at all.
+Immerse yourself in a somewhat captivating narrative and make strategic choices as you navigate through the lack of storyline.

 ## Game Overview

 Dankest Dungeon is a text-based adventure game that focuses on storytelling and decision-making.
 Here's what you can experience in the current version:

 - **Interactive Text:** Interact with the game through text-based prompts and choose your path as you encounter various scenarios and challenges.